marcusoftnet/marcusoftnet.github.io/_posts/2007-01-03-scrum-my-first-encounter.md

 However I am not yet convinced - it seems to be a lot of "that is not so important", "approximately" and "document if you think that you need it".
 I still miss the use case, the technical specifications and the system architecture.
-Maybe if i read to the end i will be converted.
+Maybe if I read to the end I will be converted.

-With that said; the methodology contains some very interesting concepts and ideas, and i will most certainly incorporate elements already now.
+With that said; the methodology contains some very interesting concepts and ideas, and I will most certainly incorporate elements already now.